OliverHennhoefer/unquad/docs/source/user_guide/fdr_control.md

 # False Discovery Rate Control

-This guide explains how to use False Discovery Rate (FDR) control in `unquad` for multiple testing scenarios using scipy.stats.false_discovery_control.
+This guide explains how to use False Discovery Rate (FDR) control in `nonconform` for multiple testing scenarios using scipy.stats.false_discovery_control.

 ## Overview